lightspeedwp/lsx-demo-theme/docs/logs/reflections.md

 Consider addressing the following questions:

-- **What were your biggest achievements?** Describe the projects or tasks you completed and the skills you developed.
+- **What were your biggest achievements?**
+  My biggest achievement was learning some fundamentals of Copilot and GitHub.

-- **What challenges did you face?** Reflect on obstacles and how you overcame them.
-What would you do differently next time?
+- **What challenges did you face?**
+  One challenge I faced was with my WordPress account, which was giving me problems.
+However, I resolved it, and otherwise, I didn’t encounter any other major struggles.

-- **How did the tools and workflows support your work?** Comment on GitHub, Copilot, Figma, Playwright and other tools used during the internship.
+- **How did the tools and workflows support your work?**
+  The tools and workflows made some processes a lot easier.
+For example:
+  - Creating Asana tasks via Slack was very efficient.
+  - Copilot was an amazing assistant in all areas.
+  - 1Password has been especially refreshing to use.

-- **What feedback did you receive and how did you apply it?** Summarise constructive feedback and how it improved your work.
+- **What feedback did you receive and how did you apply it?**
+  I received feedback from Ash about planning tasks and taking notes on critical information.
+This has been especially helpful because I can be forgetful, and applying this advice has improved my workflow.

-- **What are your goals going forward?** Identify areas for further learning and how you plan to apply your new skills.
+- **What are your goals going forward?**
+  My goals are:
+  - To master using Copilot as much as I possibly can.
+  - To learn and be able to apply the standards at LightSpeed.
+  - To get my knowledge to a point where I can start contributing to company projects.

 ## Structure